This tutorial highlights how to create a local WordPress website with XAMPP in few simple steps.

 Choose a location for the installation files.
 You can select a different location and a different folder name.
 Here, we would use the default location and folder name “xampp.”

 Click “Next” and keep the “English” in the Language drop down list.
 Click “Next” again and uncheck the box “Learn more about Bitnami for XAMPP.”
 Click “Next” again and wait while installation of XAMPP takes place.

 After installation is complete, you can open the XAMPP control panel by keeping the respective box checked as seen below.
 Then click on “Finish”.

-Configure the Local Environment with XAMPP
+Step 2: Configure the Local Environment with XAMPP